Potomac Commitments for an Inclusive Culture and Climate

 The Potomac community is engaged in thoughtful exploration of issues related to race and racism at our school.
 In summer 2020, the school hosted a series of forums that offered alumni, parents, students, and faculty and staff opportunities to share their experiences and perspectives.
 Though not always easy to hear, the observations that were shared were extremely valuable, bringing to light issues that we have a responsibility to address.

-In addition to the feedback from this summer’s forums, the school has considered input from alumni and others who took the time to send letters and emails, as well as a thoughtful document titled “Ending Complacency; Student Ideas for Institutional Improvement,” that was created by Upper School students.
+In addition to feedback from community forums, the school has considered input from alumni and others who took the time to send letters and emails, as well as a thoughtful document titled “Ending Complacency; Student Ideas for Institutional Improvement,” that was created by Upper School students.
 All of these perspectives have informed our thinking about ways to create meaningful institutional change in pursuit of Potomac’s goals of an anti-racist culture and an environment where every individual is included and valued.

 The school has identiﬁed ﬁve broad areas of focus for this work going forward: